Code-Institute-Submissions/arc-bionics-new/README.md

 - Logo creation was my own work as listed above.

 - Icons used within the website were added from [Font Awesome](https://fontawesome.com/)

+## Acknowledgements

+- First and Foremost to my mentor, Aaron Sinnott!
+For the continuous help and tips provided to me to ensure I was doing my best.
+For also providing me with a basic README file to ensure I knew how to structure my own README.

+- The Slack Community for helping me when I was stuck on formatting the website and with media queries as well as the non-stop support which kept me motivated during my down days where I had been depressed.

+- [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/) for the course material and their inspiration from challenges and mini projects.

+- Code Institute Tutoring to help when I could not figure out the syntax errors.
+(Many thanks Stephen!)

+- [W3Schools](https://www.w3schools.com/) for a source of go-to help when I could not figure out how to format images and colours and all around support!

+- [Open Bionics](https://openbionics.com/) As a source of inspiration and my motivation to pursue this project further, thank you!

+- [CSS Tricks](https://css-tricks.com/child-and-sibling-selectors/) when I needed assistance on child selectors and the meaning for each element.

+- My Career Consultant [Stuart Crang](https://www.linkedin.com/in/stuart-crang-50401897/) for always keeping me motivated and to push me further when I had no drive due to personal stress.
+ A very big help!

+ - [Pexels](https://pexels.com) for providing the media for my  website when I had no images to upload myself.
+Much thanks to the contributors who uploaded their own images for users to use!